stealjs/steal-tools/doc/grunt-export.md

 Each [steal-tools.export.object] specifies:

- - A `system` object that specifies the modules to be loaded.
+ - A `steal` object that specifies the modules to be loaded.
  - An `options` object that specifies any special loading behavior, like turning logging.
  - An `outputs` object that specifies how the modules should be written out.